gocontractdev/flaky-tests-reproduction/README.md

 This is a reproduction efforts to re-create the original paper: "What is the Vocabulary of Flaky Tests?" as part of the study program "Mining Software Repositories (MSR 2020-21)" provided by SoftLang Team at University of Koblenz-Landau.

-* Important: Please refer to the section: "Extra: A) How to start?" to see how to start the project.
+* Important 1: Please refer to the section: "Extra: A) How to start?" to see how to start the project.

+* Important 2: The diagrams are created or re-created by me however they might be subject to copy-right so use or adopt with your own risk.

 ## MetaData
 This paper is inspired by the 2020 Paper What is the Vocabulary of Flaky Tests?" written by: Gustavo Pinto and